Open M-F: 8am-5pm, Sat: 8am-12pm, Sun: Closed

 What do I do if my pet is experiencing an emergency?

-If your pet is experiencing an emergency during our open-hours, please call our office right away and bring your pet into our animal hospital immediately—no appointment necessary.
+If your pet is experiencing an emergency during our open hours, please call our office right away and bring your pet into our animal hospital immediately—no appointment is necessary.
 If your pet is experiencing an emergency during our after-hours, please call the following emergency pet hospital:

 9500 Marketplace Road, Fort Meyers, FL 33912